deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

   complex to implement and audit, and moves the complexity to the upper layer and libraries only where it is needed.

 - Instead of operating our own Layer 1 proof-of-stake chain, we rely on finality of the connected chains.
-A staking mechanism for Wormhole guardian nodes would be managed by a smart contract on one of those chains and inherit its security properties.
+A staking mechanism for Wormhole phylax nodes would be managed by a smart contract on one of those chains and inherit its security properties.
 Nodes cannot initiate consensus on their own.

 - By only reacting to finalized state on chains, each with strong finality guarantees, the Wormhole protocol does not